Document Type : Research Paper - Biotic and Abiotic Stress

 Abstract

-Introduction: Artemisia dracunculus L. is a fragrant and durable plant that is used as a flavoring vegetable in many countries.
-This plant is widely used in the food, pharmaceutical, cosmetic, and health industries.
-The medicinal value of this plant is due to the presence of essential oil, phenolic and flavonoid compounds, phenolic acids, coumarin, and alkaloids.
+Artemisia dracunculus L. is a perennial fragrant plant which is commonly used as a flavoring vegetable in many countries.
+The plant is widely used in the food, pharmaceutical, cosmetic, and health industries.
+The medicinal value of tarragon is due to the presence of essential oil, phenolics and flavonoids, phenolic acids, coumarins, and alkaloids.
 In the last decade, due to climatic changes, salinity stress has become one of the most important biological problems, which causes a decrease in plant productivity.
-Salinity stress, by creating water and ionic imbalance, causes dryness and increases the concentration of vacuolar sap.
-Creating ionic toxicity and ionic competition in the cell membrane as a result of salt stress causes programmed cell death.
+Salinity stress, by creating water and ionic imbalance, induces drought stress and increases the concentration of vacuolar sap.
+Moreover, the ionic toxicity and ionic competition in the cell membranes as a result of salt stress leads to programmed cell death.
 Therefore, it is important to find solutions to overcome or reduce the effects of salinity stress on plants.
-Biochar is an organic carbon compound that can affect the physicochemical structure of the soil.
-Biochar, by increasing the absorption of nutrients, increasing the cationic exchanging capacity, and water holding capacity in the soil, improves the soil structure, and increases the plant access to the soil nutrients, and in this way helps to increase the yield of the plant.
+Biochar is an organic carbonic compound that can affect the physicochemical structure of the soil.
+Biochar, by increasing the absorption of nutrients, enhances the cation exchange capacity, and water holding capacity in the soil, improves the soil structure, and increases the plant access to the soil nutrients, and in this way helps to enhance the yield of the plant.

-Materials and Methods: To investigate the effects of soil-based biochar (zero, 7, and 14% v) application and, water salinity stress (zero, 75, and 150 mM) on the growth and some physiological traits of Artemisia dracunculus L.; a factorial experiment was conducted based on the completely randomized design with three replications during 2022-2023 in Research Greenhouse of Azarbaijan Shahid Madani University.
+To investigate the effects of soil-based biochar (zero, 7, and 14% v) application and, NaCl salinity stress (zero, 75, and 150 mM) on the growth and some physiological traits of Artemisia dracunculus L.; a factorial experiment was conducted based on the completely randomized design with three replications during 2022 in Research Greenhouse of Azarbaijan Shahid Madani University.
+After adding biochar to the soil mixture, tarragon rhizomes were plantd in the pots.
+One month later, after complete stablishment of plants, salinity levels were imposed.
+The plants were maintained in the growing medium for 3 month.
+Later the plant parts were sampled for the traits measurement.

-Conclusion: The results of this study showed that the 150 mM salinity stress hurt the growth and physiological characteristics of A.dracunculus, but the use of biochar at the rate of 14% improved the growth and physiological characteristics and increased the dominant component of essential oil under salt stress.
+The overall results showed that 150 mM salinity stress hurts the growth and physiological characteristics of A. dracunculus, but the use of biochar at the rate of 14% improved the growth and physiological characteristics and even enhanced the dominant components content of essential oil under salt stress.

 Keywords